archanpatkar/RoboLang/README.md

 # RoboLang
 ### An educational programming language for generative art

-Robolang allows children to explore the land of generative art using simplified subset of Structured Programming with the metaphor of controlling a Robot!
+Robolang allows children to explore the land of generative art using a simplified subset of Structured Programming with the metaphor of controlling a Robot!

 ## Example